 The Chocolate King, Picasso’s Buddy and Founder of the American Prado: Three World Collectors

-“Mister More” Peter LudwigGerman philanthropist and collector Peter Ludwig (1925—1996) managed to collect the world’s largest collection of Picasso, and along with them, works of antiquity and the Middle Ages,
+“Mister More” Peter LudwigGerman philanthropist and collector Peter Ludwig (1925—1996) managed to collect the world’s largest collection of Picasso, and along with them, works of antiquity and the Middle Ages, and Rococo, Africa, India and China.
+His track record does not end there: the chocolate magnate was awarded an honorary doctorate from several universities at once, the title of Chevalier of the Legion of Honour, the Bulgarian Order of Saints Cyril and Methodius.

 Moreover, his future soul mate Irene also studied art history at the University of Mainz, and was a representative of a chocolate-maker family!
 Having defended his thesis on the work of Picasso, Peter headed the sweet business and increased his capital pretty much.